Bill Clinton GTA VI Guy Rushes Stage At Gamescom Opening Night

 “This is such a special night for so many developers and it’s really dissapointing to see someone act that way but we’re gonna move right on with the show,” Keighley said today.
 “Really it’s just so sad to see something like this happen on a night we’re here to celebrate games hand how much they mean to us.”

 Fortunately, Howard showed up moments later to the swelling music of Starfield without missing a beat.
-It was his first time ever at Gamescom.
+He said it was his first time ever at Gamescom.